-No changes are proposed for mitigation measures identified in the original MND. he proposal to authorize the continued operation of an existing cannabis cultivation site, comprised of 10,000 square feet (SF) of outdoor cannabis cultivation operation, in three separate cultivation areas (A - 2,500 SF; B - 3,000 SF; and C - 4,500 SF), ancillary propagation (nursery) in a 1,000 SF greenhouse onsite, and associated drying/bucking activities is fully consistent with the potential environmental impacts identified and adequately mitigated in the original MND.
-The project, as conditioned to implement responsible agency recommendations, results in no significant adverse environmental effects beyond those identified in the MND.
+No changes are proposed for mitigation measures identified in the original MND.
+The proposal to authorize the continued operation of an existing cannabis cultivation site, comprised of 10,000 SF outdoor cannabis cultivation operation, in two separate cultivation areas (A - 4,350 SF and B - 5,650 SF), ancillary propagation (nursery) in a 1,000-SF greenhouse onsite, and associated drying/bucking activities is fully consistent with the potential environmental impacts identified and adequately mitigated in the original MND.
+The project, as conditioned to implement responsible agency recommendations (Attachment 1) results in no significant adverse environmental effects beyond those identified in the MND.
 Compliance with the CMMLUO ensures consistency with the adopted MND and provides for mitigation of all project related impacts to a less than significant level.